 If you never experiment you won’t learn anything.
 I once made this in the slow cooker.
 I just put all the ingredients together and let it bubble away for 5 hours.
 It tasted ok but the sauce was watery and the chicken broke up into small bits.
 I won’t do that again.

-I like boneless, skinless chicken thighs for this recipe.
+I use boneless, skinless chicken thighs for this recipe.
 I prefer dark meat but you can use breast meat if you prefer.
 Cut your chicken into chunks and add them to a bowl or freezer bag.
 Finely mince ginger and garlic and add, along with yogurt and garam masala.
-Garam Masala is a blend of spices with a bit of heat used in Indian and South Asian cooking.
+Garam Masala is a blend of spices used in Indian and South Asian cooking.
+It’s easily found in the spice section of most grocery stores and saves you from buying a whole bunch of exotic spices.
+You want to use fresh ginger for this, not the ground type.
+It’s actually very reasonably priced, in fact the last piece I bought cost me about 40 cents!
 Season with salt and pepper.
 Combine well, cover and refrigerate.

 Here’s the recipe: